iamdurga/iamdurga.github.io/_posts/2022-06-10-single-layer-perceptron.md

 ---
 # Artificial Neuron Network

-The term "neural network" refers to an artificial neural network (ANN) (NN).
-It is a computational paradigm that is inspired by the way the human brain or nervous system performs computation.
-Perception, pattern recognition, motor control, and other computations are all performed by the brain, which is a highly complex, non-linear, and parallel computation machine.
+The term "neural network" refers to an artificial neural network (ANN) (NN), which is a computational paradigm inspired by the way the human brain or nervous system performs computation.
+Perception, pattern recognition, motor control, and other computations are all performed by the brain, which is a highly complex, non-linear, and parallel computational machine.
 The basic structural unit of the brain is the neuron or nerve cell.
-Basic structure of neuron network look like below.
-Where it contains some number of input layer, some hidden layer and output layer.
-Output produce depend upon which activation we are using.
+The basic structure of a neural network looks like the following, containing a number of input layers, hidden layers, and an output layer.
+The output produced depends on the activation function used.

-Humans can complete the work far faster than today's fastest digital machines.
-This is made possible by the parallel computation of neurons that are linked together.
+Humans can complete work far faster than today's fastest digital machines, and this is made possible by the parallel computation of neurons that are linked together.

 # Biological Neuron Network
-The figure below show the basic structure of biological neuron network.
-A human neuron consists of a cell body for signal processing, many dendrites to receive signals, an axon for outputting the result and synapses between the axon and dendrites of other cells.
+The figure below shows the basic structure of a biological neuron network.
+A human neuron consists of a cell body for signal processing, many dendrites to receive signals, an axon for outputting the result, and synapses between the axon and dendrites of other cells.

 ## Modes of Neuron

-Basically modes of neuron can be divided into two parts,
+Basically, models of neurons can be divided into two parts:

-* Deterministic model of Neuron
+1. Deterministic model of Neuron

-* Stochastic model of Neuron
+2. Stochastic model of Neuron

 **Deterministic Model of Neuron**

 Three basic elements of this neural model are:
-Synapses or connecting links, Adder, and Activation Function.

-`Synapses` are also the connecting link that are used to link the input of neuron network.
-Each link is characterized by weight that defines strength of the link.
+1. **Synapses** or connecting links: These are the connecting links used to link the inputs of the neuron network.
+Each link is characterized by a weight that defines the strength of the link.

-`adder` : is responsible for finding weight sum of inputs to the neuron.
+2. **Adder**: The adder is responsible for finding the weighted sum of inputs to the neuron.

-`activation`: function is responsible for finding the output of the neuron.
-It is also referred as squashing function.
+3. **Activation Function**: The activation function is responsible for determining the output of the neuron.
+It is also referred to as the squashing function.

 **Stochastic model of Neuron**

 For all inputs, the deterministic neural model precisely describes input–output behavior.
 However, the stochastic neuron model causes non-deterministic input-output behavior.
 The activation function utilized in deterministic neural models is given a probabilistic interpretation in stochastic neural models.

-A neuron is only allowed to be in one of two states: +1 (ON) or -1 (OFF) (OFF).
+In the stochastic neural model, a neuron is only allowed to be in one of two states: +1 (ON) or -1 (OFF).
 A neuron's decision to fire is probabilistic.
-Let x denote the neuron's state and P(v) denote the probability of firing, where v is the neuron's activation potential.
+Let x denote the neuron's state, and P(v) denote the probability of firing, where v is the neuron's activation potential.

 $$ P(v) = \frac{1}{1 + e ^\frac{-v}{T}} $$

 This makes the input-output behavior stochastic by adding uncertainty to neuron firing.
-Everything else in the stochastic neuron model is the same as it is in the deterministic model.
+Everything else in the stochastic neuron model remains the same as it is in the deterministic model.

 ## Modes of activation function